Youded-byte/lunar-client-qt/README.md

 This launcher is able to launch lunar client very quickly.
 The option to disable cosmetics may speed this process up even further.
 The ability to use a custom JRE and JVM arguments opens up more possibilities for performance improvements.
 You can refer to [this](https://github.com/Youded-byte/Java-Optimisations-MC/blob/main/README.md) for advice.

+## Bugs
+Bugs and Crashes are bound to happen as changes outside our control happen.
+If a crash happens it is likely due to old files being left over by lunar.
+Try first to clear your `%userprofile%\.lunarclient\offline\multiver` folder to remove old files, then launch your desired version on the official launcher.
+If your game still does not work, open an issue, stating your game version, forge, fabric or optifine option and add explanation, like copying the error.log and latest.log file.

 ## Build instructions
 Make sure you have Qt6 or Qt5 and CMake 3.21+ installed.
 ```